3dBookguy/ConsoleHello/README.md

 ## The Program.
 If you are able to get this source code to compile and run; your machine's display should resemble the screen shot above.

-You see a Windows desktop program main (parent) window containing two child windows.
+You see a Windows desktop parent window containing two child windows.
 The window on the left is the Direct Write - Direct 2D window (DW window), the window on the right is the OpenGL window (GL window).

 ## The Concept:
 A prototype for a book format reader combining high quality text typesetting and realtime 3d graphics interactively.